Skip to content

 Multi-Factor Recovery

-Account linking solves this.
-By attaching additional auth methods to their account, a user creates independent ways to sign in.
+Account linking lets users attach additional auth methods to their account.
 Each linked method works on its own, so losing one doesn’t mean losing the account.
-It’s a safety net, not an extra hoop to jump through.

 Account linking and multi-factor authentication sound similar but serve opposite purposes.
 MFA makes it harder for someone else to break in by requiring multiple factors at sign-in.
 Account linking makes it harder for the legitimate user to get locked out by giving them multiple independent paths back in.